 - prevent and detect crime, fraud or corruption.

 We are required by legislation, other regulatory requirements and our insurers to retain your data where we have ceased to act for you.
 The period of retention required varies with the applicable legislation but is typically five or six years.
-To ensure compliance with all such requirements it is the policy of the firm to retain all data for a period of seven years from the end of the period concerned.
+To ensure compliance with all such requirements it is our policy to retain all data for a period of seven years from the end of the period concerned.

 Who has access to your information?